robrix/robrix.github.io/_posts/2020-03-29-all-you-need-is-lambda-1-booleans.md

 ## Unconditional λ

-The lambda calculus’ austerity is extreme: you don’t even have booleans.
+The lambda calculus’s austerity is extreme: you don’t even have booleans.
 All you have are:

 1. Single-argument functions (“lambda abstractions,” but “lambdas,” “abstractions,” and “functions” will also be used interchangeably).